 A celebrated urban showpiece, and officially Bolivia’s state capital, is Sucre.
-Influences still remain from the 1500s when the Spanish founded the city.
+Considered to be the prettiest city in Bolivia, its influences still remain from the 1500s when the Spanish founded the city.
 To this day, old world influences can be seen in the colonial architecture.
 Enjoy the temperate climate, churches and monasteries, and well-preserved mansions in the protected historic center.
 This is where the Bolivian Constitution was written by Simon Bolivar, at La Casa de la Libertad.
 Bolivia’s National Library is also located in Sucre.

 Nearly 4100 meters above sea level, the protected city of Potosi’ sits on an arid plateau.
 Rich Mountain (Cerro Rico) towers over the city making it the highest city on earth.
 During the Spanish Empire, this was a booming mining hub.
 The reason being that in all the world, this is one of the richest sources of silver.
 If you visit Potosi’, can’t help but notice the abundance of colonial architecture and art.
 There are elaborate churches and restored colonial buildings numbering no fewer than 2000.
 Visit the mines to learn more about the local miners and the haunting history of the area.

-The attractive town of Copacabana sits amid sparkling blue Lake Titicaca’s southern hills and shores.
+Copacabana is considered by many to be the best place to live in Bolivia.
+It sits amid sparkling blue Lake Titicaca’s southern hills and shores.
 For those traveling overland to Peru or visiting Isla del Sol, it is the main jumping off point.
 And while it’s claim to fame is its proximity to Titicaca, it is also famous for its incredible Moorish-style basilica.
 It towers over the central square with its colorful domes and ceramic tiles (azulejos).
 Built at an ancient temple site, the Basilica dates back to well before the Spanish conquest and is a reminder of the sacred status of Copacabana.

 If you need to send money to Bolivia, or another country outside the United States, one fast, secure, and safe way to transfer money is with Sharemoney.com.
 We protect your financial information and are state and federally regulated.
 Almost 1000 customers have given us a five-star rating.
 You can check out the fees and rates for sending money to Bolivia.
 Contact us if you need to transfer money today.